Paper Presentation Discussion AssignmentFinal paper project – class presentation discussion

 • Rehearse and plan.

 • Try not to read a script.
-Try to make eye contact with the camera as your audience (even if you are not on camera).
+Try to make eye contact with the camera as your audience.

 • Record your presentation in one take.
 Do not pause your video/audio or edit it.
 This is about practicing to do a live a presentation and simulating delivering a live presentation.
 This is not about being perfect, nor about editing skills.